 Budgets - May develop draft budgets and submit to the Principal Investigator.
 Assists in the preparation of funding reports to agencies.
-Helps to identify new potential sponsors/agents for trials and researches as assigned.
+Works with Revenue Cycle when needed to identify procedures related to research.

-Minimum Qualifications: To qualify you must have a Bachelor's Degree in life sciences, allied health or related discipline or an equivalent combination of education and experience.
-Effective verbal, written, communication, analytical, and interpersonal skills.
-Commitment to continuous learning as required by department administration.
-Must be able to work under the direction of supervision.
+To qualify you must have a 1.
+Bachelors degree in life sciences, allied health or equivalent in a related discipline and 0-1 years experience or an equivalent combination of education and experience.
+2. Effective oral, written, communication, interpersonal skills.
+3. Must be able to work under the direction of supervision 4.
 Ability to operate research related equipment.
-Proficiency in using various Microsoft Office applications (i.e., Word, Excel, Access, Power Point and Outlook); familiarity with Internet applications.
-Ability to identify and resolve problems.
-Time management skills and ability to work well under pressure.
-Demonstrated ability or willingness to learn and develop subject matter expertise.
+5. Proficiency in using various Microsoft Office applications such as World, Excel, Access, Power Point and Outlook.
+Familiar with Internet applications.
+6. Ability to identify, analyze and solve problems.
+7. Time management skills and ability to work well under pressure.

-Preferred Qualifications: Knowledge of basic medical terminology is preferred.
-Prior experience working with research protocols.
-Prior experience working in an academic medical center environment.
+1. Knowledge of basic medical terminology is preferred.
+2. Prior experience working with Research Protocols.
+3. Experience working in an academic medical center environment

 Qualified candidates must be able to effectively communicate with all levels of the organization.